gsi-upm/BigTweet/README.txt

 Grupo de Sistemas Inteligentes (GSI), acknowledged group by the  Technical University of Madrid, Universidad Politécnica de Madrid (UPM).

+Palin and Obama datasets are based on the work by Qazvinian et al. Researchers interested in the original dataset can request them to these authors.
+We want to thank the authors for their cooperation in this research.

+V. Qazvinian, E. Rosengren, D.R.
+Radev, Q. Mei
+Rumor has it: Identifying misinformation in microblogs Proceedings of the conference on empirical methods in natural language processing.
+EMNLP ’11, Association for Computational Linguistics, Stroudsburg, PA, USA (2011), pp. 1589–159

 Authors:
 Emilio Serrano
 Carlos A. Iglesias